slatedocs/slate/source/includes/_testing.md

 Beyonic provides a few features to ease API testing.
 These features are described below.

 ## Test API token
 All the examples include a test API token that actually works.
-They can be run directly, which enables you to try them out as you read the documentation
+They can be run directly, so feel free to try them out as you read the documentation.

 ## Test Currency

 Beyonic provides a test currency, with the following parameters:

-* Country Code: +401
+* **Phone Format**: +800XXXXXXXX
-* Currency Code: BXC
+* **Currency Code**: BXC

 The BXC currency is used throughout the examples and you can also use it in your own testing.
 Payments made in the BXC currency will not affect your live currency accounts.
 Additionally, depending on the number you are paying, you can test various success and failure scenarios.
 See "Test Numbers" below